microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

 4 | 26.98798 | 130.63937 | 74.19111 | NA
 5 | 112.88821 | 113.06911 | 120.94154 | 127.79847

-Note that row 5 is the 5th image, that is the new image that we want matched against.
+Row 5 is the 5th image, that is the new image that we want matched against.
+(NOTE: The actual values can change depending on the machine its run on, but the relationship between the values should be the same)

 So this code extracts that row and finds the minimum value, ie smallest distance.
 Thereby indicating which image from the catalog matches the new image: